leomadori/GamesHub/README.md

 # 2. Features (describe how the works, don't explain the code here, do that on the actual code)

-Our application features streamlit, therefore it is imperative that Streamlit is installed on you machine:
+Our application features streamlit, therefore it is imperative that Streamlit is installed on you machine

 Run `pip install streamlit` to install streamlit in you working environment

 ## 2.1 King's Cup